Helen Hawkes | October 2020

 In for the long haul

-While the wellbeing of clients is obviously a priority in the pandemic, it is also important to check in on staff regarding their personal stress levels, Pickering emphasises.
+While the wellbeing of clients is obviously a priority in the pandemic, it is also important to check in on staff stress levels, Pickering says.

 “I play tennis once a week and there’s no substitute for getting some fresh air and exercise.”